John Dolphin (music producer): Dolphin's of Hollywood

-His record store Dolphin's Of Hollywood was opened in 1948 on Central Avenue in Los Angeles.
-Central Ave was a hub for jazz music in Los Angeles and attracted figures such as Duke Ellington, Nat King Cole, Jelly Roll Morton, Louis Armstrong, Lionel Hampton, Joe Turner, Billie Holiday, Sam Cooke and Charlie Parker.
-Dolphin's of Hollywood was a prime factor in the emergence of rhythm & blues music on the West Coast by its sales of records and as being the location of landmark R&B radio broadcasts by Hunter Hancock and Dick "Huggie Boy" Hugg.
+Dolphin's record store, Dolphin's of Hollywood, was opened in 1948 on Central Avenue in Los Angeles.
+Central Avenue was a hub for jazz music in Los Angeles and attracted figures such as Duke Ellington, Nat King Cole, Jelly Roll Morton, Louis Armstrong, Lionel Hampton, Joe Turner, Billie Holiday, Sam Cooke and Charlie Parker.

+Dolphin's of Hollywood was a prime factor in the emergence of rhythm & blues music on the West Coast, due to its sales of records and being the location of landmark R&B radio broadcasts by Hunter Hancock and Dick "Huggie Boy" Hugg.
 Hits like "Earth Angel (Will You Be Mine)", by the doo-wop group The Penguins, were first released during a live broadcast inside Dolphins of Hollywood.
-To get an audience reaction, John Dolphin asked Huggy Boy to play both sides of the record over the air.
+To get an audience reaction, Dolphin asked Huggy Boy to play both sides of the record over the air.
 Dolphin's of Hollywood record store featured live DJs, and a radio show broadcasting live over local station KRKD from inside the store's walls.

-Dolphin's of Hollywood soon became one of the most famous records shop in America.
-Recording artist appeared at the store and performed live on-air interviews as well as greet and sign autographs for customers.
-Dolphin's also offered "Buy One Get One Free" for purchases of any record in the store.
-The name Dolphin's of Hollywood arose from the fact that Hollywood wouldn't allow blacks to own or operate any business in Hollywood, so this was Dolphin's way of bringing Hollywood to South Central Los Angeles, as he was quoted saying "If blacks can't go to Hollywood, I'll bring Hollywood to blacks."
+It soon became one of the most famous record shops in America.
+Recording artists appeared at the store and performed live on-air interviews, and greeted and signed autographs for customers.

+The store's name arose from the fact that Hollywood wouldn't allow blacks to own or operate any business in Hollywood, so this was Dolphin's way of bringing Hollywood to South Central Los Angeles, as he was quoted saying "If blacks can't go to Hollywood, I'll bring Hollywood to blacks."

-Rudy Ray Moore aka Dolemite got his start in the music business recording for John Dolphin's Cash Records label under the group name Rudy Ray Moore & The Rayettes.
-Eventually Moore went on to become Dolphin's assistant helping to run his record label and everyday activities of the busy store.
-While working at the world-famous Dolphin's of Hollywood record store, Moore's songs were often playing on their own radio station, but this period of employment would give way to a significant change in his career.
-A wino named Rico would often come into the store requesting money for soup.
+Rudy Ray Moore, aka Dolemite, got his start in the music business recording for John Dolphin's Cash Records label under the group name Rudy Ray Moore & The Rayettes.
+Eventually Moore became Dolphin's assistant, helping to run his record label and everyday activities of the busy store.
+While he worked at the store, Moore's songs were often playing on their own radio station.
+This period of employment would give way to a significant change in his career.
+A wino named Rico often came into the store requesting money for soup.
 Moore would give him money if he would perform a toast called "Dolemite."
-Toasts are a black tradition of story telling, often the "tallest" tale being the best.
-Rudy was amazed at how much the people enjoyed this routine and decided to modify it and use it professionally in his act.
-This single bit of material has become his namesake.
-On Saturday nights around about midnight there would be 500 plus people all outside dancing in the streets in front of the Dolphin's of Hollywood record shop.
+Toasts are a black tradition of storytelling, often the "tallest" tale being the best.
+Moore was amazed at how much the people enjoyed this routine, and decided to modify it and use it professionally in his act.
+This single bit of material became his namesake.

+At midnight on Saturdays, over 500 people would be dancing in the streets in front of the Dolphin's of Hollywood record shop.